 Hoist by His Own Petard: How you must defeat the final form of the final boss.
 If you have a Wand of Nagamar, it will convert the boss's normally-deadly attacks into something harmless and/or a means of destroying your opponent.

 Holiday Mode: Crimbo (for Christmas), which is one disaster after another.
 2010 revolves around working for the megacorp that makes Crimbo so safe, it's boring.

 Impossibly Cool Weapon: The ridiculously overelaborate ninja weapon.
 It consists of four long blades, three wooden poles, six steel chains, and an assortment of spikes.
 You have absolutely no idea how to use it, but it looks totally badass.
 3x chance of fumble.
 3 handed weapon.

 Infinity Plus One Familiar: The Adorable Space Buddy.
 He does damage, restores HP/MP, and occasionally gives you massive stat bonuses.
 To get one, you have to complete The Seatwelve times, and then kill the Bonus BossDad Sea Monkee

 There's a chain of quests where the player gets a series of legendary weapons.
 First, the player has to create the "Epic Weapon" for their class.
 Following that, they obtain more ingredients and upgrade it to the "Legendary Epic Weapon".
-Following that, the weapon gets transformed into the "Ultimate Legendary Epic Weapon" when fighting the next boss.
+Following that, the weapon gets transformed into the "Ultimate Legendary Epic Weapon" during their final showdown against their nemesis.